-THE GLASTONBURY FESTIVAL BROADCASTER, FILMING AND INTERNET POLICY 2017
+THE GLASTONBURY FESTIVAL BROADCASTER, RECORDING AND INTERNET POLICY 2022

-As with previous years, filming access will be limited and we also restrict the number of film crews on site to protect the privacy and enjoyment of festival goers.
+As with previous years, filming and the recording of audio and/or audio visual material access will be limited and we also restrict the number of film crews on site to protect the privacy and enjoyment of festival goers.

 The Glastonbury Festival host broadcaster are BBC television, radio and online.
 The BBC are the Festival’s multi-media broadcast partner in the United Kingdom.
 BBC Worldwide are our international television distribution partners.

 We also hope that you understand that the Festival also have a proactive ethical policy which means that we will always be concerned what companies or organisations seek to link themselves to the festival, even if indirectly.
 Our logo and the words ‘Glastonbury’ and ‘Glastonbury Festival’ are registered UK and European Trade Marks and in most circumstances may not be used without our express written permission.